MDAnalysis/cookiecutter-mdakit/README.md

 A [cookiecutter](https://github.com/audreyr/cookiecutter) template for those interested in developing packages based on MDAnalysis.
 Starting repositories can be created from this template so you can focus on what's important: the science!

+Examples of generated "cookie" repositories can be found in the branches of https://github.com/MDAnalysis/mdakit-cookie.
+This repository is automatically updated by CI in this cookiecutter repository.

 ## Requirements